 INTRODUCTION TO WESTERN

-Western Connecticut State University, founded in 1903, is located in Danbury, a major city in Fairfield County at the foothills of the Berkshire Mountains, 65 miles north of Manhattan and 50 miles west of Hartford.
+Western Connecticut State University, founded in 1903, is located in Danbury, a major city in Fairfield County in foothills of the Berkshire Mountains, 65 miles north of Manhattan and 50 miles west of Hartford.

 The Division of Academic Affairs at Western comprises four academic units: the Ancell School of Business, the Macricostas School of Arts and Sciences, the School of Professional Studies, and the School of Visual and Performing Arts.
-All programs — undergraduate and graduate — are offered through one of the four units.
-The Provost and Vice President for Academic Affairs is the chief academic administrator responsible for all aspects of the academic mission.
-The Associate Vice President for Academic Affairs coordinates external programs.
+All undergraduate and graduate programs are offered through the four schools.

-The Office of Student Affairs offers a variety of programs and services to meet students’ interests and needs.
-These include AccessAbility Services, athletics, campus ministry, campus police, career development, counseling, drug and alcohol abuse prevention, health service, housing and residence life, judicial affairs, pre-collegiate programs, recreation, intramurals and club sports, and student life.
+The Office of Student Affairs oversees a variety of programs and services to meet students’ interests and needs.
+These include AccessAbility Services, athletics, campus ministry, campus police, counseling, drug and alcohol abuse prevention, health service, housing and residence life, judicial affairs, pre-collegiate programs, recreation, intramurals and club sports, and student life.
 Through its various offices, the division helps students to become aware of their opportunities, optimize their performance, enrich their college experience, and ensure protection of their rights and responsibilities.
-The Office of Finance and Administration is responsible for university business, campus facilities and safety.
-The Office of Institutional Advancement is concerned with alumni and community relations.

 Educational Records and the Family Educational Rights and Privacy Act (FERPA)